datanav/docs/technical/hubspot-superoffice.rst

      - "string"

-HubSpot Contactcompanyassociation to Superoffice Person
+HubSpot Contactcompanyassociation to SuperOffice Person
 -------------------------------------------------------
-Every HubSpot Contactcompanyassociation will be synchronized with a Superoffice Person.
+Every HubSpot Contactcompanyassociation will be synchronized with a SuperOffice Person.

-Once a link between a HubSpot Contactcompanyassociation and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contactcompanyassociation and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contactcompanyassociation and a Superoffice Person:
+The following properties are synchronized between a HubSpot Contactcompanyassociation and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contactcompanyassociation Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - sesam_simpleAssociationTypes
      - Contact.ContactId
      - "integer"